 Are you getting ready to start that engraving business you have been dreaming about for so long?
-Or is your welding business expanding and in urgent need of more machines to carry the increased workload?
+Or, is your welding business growing and you need more machines right away to handle the extra work?
 For any trade that involves any kind of cutting, engraving, or etching, the owner will face the decision of which kind of laser to purchase for his work.
-This brings up the question, if a fiber laser outperforms a CO2 laser, and consequently, it is a question we are asked frequently.
-As so often, it depends on the intended usage of the laser.
-There is a vast array of laser machines, and just what exactly your main application is will influence your decision.
+This brings up the question of whether a fiber laser outperforms a CO2 laser, and consequently, it is a question we are asked frequently.
+As is often the case, it is dependent on the intended use of the laser.
+There are many different kinds of laser machines, and the one you choose will depend on what you want to use it for most.
 So, in order to help you with this decision-making process, let’s explore the different applications, as well as the pros and cons of fiber lasers versus CO2 lasers.

-CO2 lasers have been around much longer than fiber lasers, and have been used, among other things, for cutting and welding metal plates.
-They are also dominating the pharmaceutical industry, as well as the food and packaged goods industry.
+CO2 lasers have been around much longer than fiber lasers and have been used, among other things, for cutting and welding metal plates.
+They are also dominating the pharmaceutical industry, as well as the food and packaged goods industries.
 This is due to a couple of reasons.
 For one, they are easy to control and operate.
-They are also very versatile, and even superior when it comes to any jobs involving the breaking of carbon-oxygen bonds, which are present in paper, cardboard, wood, but also plastics, acrylics, glass, ceramics, and even stone.
+They are also very versatile and even superior when it comes to any jobs involving the breaking of carbon-oxygen bonds, which are present in paper, cardboard, and wood, but also in plastics, acrylics, glass, ceramics, and even stone.
 However, as explained in more detail further on, to accomplish all these things, a CO2 laser uses much more power than a fiber laser.

 How CO2 Lasers Work

 CO2 lasers mainly consist of an oscillator and a chiller unit.
-A 4kW CO2 laser and chiller consume approximately 70 kW power when at maximum power.
+A 4 kW CO2 laser and chiller consume approximately 70 kW of power at maximum power.
 CO2 lasers operate at a wavelength of 10,600 nm.
-The wavelength determines which type of material the laser can handle or can handle best.
-CO2 lasers are excellent tools for cutting thick materials, due to their quick initial piercing time, and quick straight-line cutting for materials over 5mm.
+The wavelength determines which type of material the laser can handle.
+CO2 lasers are excellent tools for cutting thick materials, due to their quick initial piercing time and quick straight-line cutting for materials over 5 mm.
 In addition, they usually leave smoother surfaces than a fiber laser at the cut edges.

 CO2 lasers are part of the gas laser group, and they operate on an electric discharge.
 A CO2 laser has a discharge tube filled with not only CO2 gas, but equal amounts of carbon dioxide and nitrogen gas, as well as minor amounts of xenon, helium, and hydrogen.
 Altering the proportions of the gases allows for accommodating for specific work applications.
 An electric current is then released into the gas discharge tube.
 To increase the strength of the generated beam it is reflected internally by a series of mirrors surrounding the discharge tube.
 These mirrors are usually silver, but can also be gold, which is generally used in high-power applications.